J-morag/MAPF/README.md

         2. An absulute path to the file, wrapped as an InstancePath object

-        In the Environment.A_RunManager class there is a static method you can call: public static MAPF_Instance getInstanceFromPath(InstanceManager manager,
+        In the Environment.RunManagers.A_RunManager class there is a static method you can call: public static MAPF_Instance getInstanceFromPath(InstanceManager manager,
                                                         InstanceManager.InstancePath absolutePath)